- Bitcoin Casinos

 Keeping a track of your gambling winnings and losses is an important part of being a gambler.
 If you know how to prove gambling losses, you can get various financial incentives from your tax office and even use gambling losses in bankruptcies.

 Keeping a gambling diary, and specifically, tracking your gambling losses is a powerful tool in obtaining deductions of what you owe to the state or federal government at the end of the tax year.
 Therefore, many gamblers want to make sure they know how to prove gambling losses to the Internal Revenue Service (IRS) or any tax office around the world.
 Thankfully, none of this is too complicated, but each jurisdiction has its own specific guidelines.

 Deductions sound great, but they are only available if you have done your taxes right.
 In other words, you need to itemize your deductions on a Schedule A (Form 1040 or 1040-SR) so that the IRS will have an easy time reading through it.
-The winnings go under “Other income” while losses up to the amount of winnings have to be reported under “Other Income.”
+The winnings go under “Other income” while losses up to the amount of winnings have to be reported as “Other itemized deductions.”
 Wondering how to prove gambling losses?
 Start with a proper itemization of your deductions.

 Track Your Winnings and Losses by Gambling Category